hklarner/pyboolnet/Docs/Sphinx/source/Manual.rst

 Here, the constants v1 and v3 are removed.

-Removing, adding and creating variables
+removing, adding and creating variables
 ***************************************
 You can not, in general, remove variables from a model because other variables may depend on the one you want to remove.
 In the example network below, how would you define the network obtained by removing v1 from it?::